 Step 5.
 Build Your Personas & Interests Documents

-Here is the lean outline we use to organize our research, its’ the same as what you just downloaded above:
+Here is the simple outline we use to organize our research, it’s’ the same as what you just downloaded above:

 - Primary buyer personas (this is your primary target).

-- Secondary personas (this is an important target but not as crucial to develop as your primary persona at the start).
+- Secondary personas (this is an important target but not as crucial to developing as your primary persona at the start).

 And this is additional info we include in our personas and our content marketing & interest document:

 - What are their online interests?